 With its delicious food and wine, friendly locals and country charm, a visit to Mudgee will leave your heart and belly full

-Beating the rush-hour traffic, we jump into our sleek black SUV, an MG ZS Essence from MG Motor and dream road trip vehicle, turn up the radio, open up the sunroof and head off on the three-and-a-half drive northwest of Sydney.
-It’s an enjoyable and easy journey, and the car handles like a dream as we make our way through the Blue Mountains and into the country, arriving into Mudgee’s autumnal tree-lined streets just before dusk.
+Beating the rush-hour traffic, we jump into our sleek black SUV, an MG ZS Essence from MG Motor and dream road trip vehicle, turn up the radio, open up the sunroof and head off on the three-and-a-half hour drive northwest of Sydney.
+It’s an enjoyable and easy journey as we make our way through the Blue Mountains and into the country, arriving into Mudgee’s autumnal tree-lined streets just before dusk.

 While its always convenient to stay right in the centre of town, we’re getting the full country experience this time and are booked into ‘Blue Shed Retreat’, at Karrabool Olives, a cosy yet spacious cottage situated on an olive grove about 20 minutes northeast of town.
 Owned and operated by husband and wife team Judy and Dave, Karrabool Olives is famous for its internationally award-winning Extra Virgin Olive Oil, and being a total olive fiend, I am delighted when Judy invites us to drop by the on-site café for a tasting platter.